Theoretical and Computable Optimal Subspace Expansions for Matrix Eigenvalue Problems: The optimal , and

 Note that $P_V=VV^H$ is the orthogonal projector onto $\mathcal{V}$.
 Assume that $x\not\in\mathcal{V}$, $w\in\mathcal{V}$ and $Aw\not\in\mathcal{V}$.
 Lemma 1 of \cite{ye2008optimal} states that

-where $(I-P_V)Aw=r=Ra$ with $R$ defined by (\ref{res}) and $w=Va$.
-We remind that Lemma 1 of \cite{ye2008optimal} uses $r=Ra$, but we use $(I-P_V)Aw$.
-This turns out necessary for the sake of later proofs and analysis, which enables us to establish more informative theoretical results, so that they can be fully analyzed and exploited in practical computations. (\ref{relationofvw and v}) indicates that the solution to the optimal expansion problem (\ref{maxpro}) is
+where $(I-P_V)Aw=r=Ry$ with $R$ defined by (\ref{res}) and $w=Vy$.
+We should remind the reader that Lemma 1 of \cite{ye2008optimal} uses the form $r=Ry$, but we use the different form $(I-P_V)Aw$ here by writing $R$ in the form of $(I-P_V)AV$. (\ref{id}) motivates us this change in form and enables us to establish more informative theoretical results on the optimal subspace expansion problem (\ref{maxpro}).
+Relation (\ref{relationofvw and v}) indicates that